-- the Advisor;

-- the Distributor; or

-- ORIX or any other entity in a control relationship with the Advisor or the Distributor.
+- the Distributor; or - ORIX or any other entity in a control relationship with the Advisor or the Distributor.

-During the calendar years 2023 and 2022, no immediate family member of any of the Independent Trustees, had any position, including as an officer, employee or director, with any Harbor funds.
-During the calendar years 2023 and 2022, none of the Independent Trustees, nor any member of their immediate families, had any position, including as an officer, employee, director or partner, with any of:
+During the calendar years 2022 and 2023, no immediate family member of any of the Independent Trustees, had any position, including as an officer, employee or director, with any Harbor funds.
+During the calendar years 2022 and 2023, none of the Independent Trustees, nor any member of their immediate families, had any position, including as an officer, employee, director or partner, with any of: